Essay / 001

 Efficiency gains can compound existing advantage

-AI usually enters medicine through tasks that are easiest to automate: documentation, inbox management, coding support, prior authorization, imaging triage, and operational forecasting.
+AI usually enters medicine through the tasks that are easiest to automate: documentation, inbox management, coding support, prior authorization, imaging triage, and operational forecasting.
+The ONC data shows the fastest-growing hospital AI applications between 2023 and 2024 were billing (36% to 61% adoption) and scheduling (51% to 67%).
 Those are not trivial tasks.
 They are the glue that determines whether clinicians spend their time practicing medicine or processing friction.
-If AI reduces that friction in one system but not another, the better-resourced system will convert saved time into more visits, faster throughput, lower marginal cost, and stronger patient retention.

 That compounding effect is what makes the issue structural.
-A small increase in efficiency can widen differences in access over time.
-A system that deploys AI to cut administrative drag may be able to absorb more patients, recruit more clinicians, and reinvest savings into service lines.
-A system that cannot deploy AI may continue hemorrhaging staff and capacity.
+A system that deploys AI to cut administrative drag can absorb more patients, recruit more clinicians, and reinvest savings into service lines.
+A system that cannot deploy AI continues hemorrhaging staff and capacity.
+The Gini coefficient for AI access is widening, not narrowing.
+Expansion is reaching the well-served first.

 Data quality and model performance can mirror inequity